 Create a user list file

-In order to create a user list who has access to the FTP server, you will need to make changes in the /etc/vsftpd.chroot_list file.
-Here you should add one user per line and the list will be made accordingly.
+To create a user list with access to the FTP server, you must make changes in the /etc/vsftpd.chroot_list file.
+Here you should add one user per line, and the list will be made accordingly.

 chroot_local_user=YES